 - Stylish look with “flamed” maple and retro feel

 - A solid and durable instrument with flashy gold hardware

 - A lightweight instrument with a warm, steady sound

 - Very affordable

 “You get what you pay for” is a saying that holds up in the guitar world.

 That being said, nowadays it’s possible to get a good quality jazz guitar for under $500.
-These guitars are ideal for beginning guitarists who want to get a jazz guitar sound without breaking the bank.
+These models are ideal as an introductory jazz guitar for players who want to get a jazz guitar sound without breaking the bank.

 Ibanez Artcore AF75

 Price Range: $290 – $700